LinuxArchitects/hubot-scripts/src/aladhan/README.md

 Adapter to get muslim prayer time.
-This is [Aladhan](http://api.aladhan.com) adapter for hubot that allows you to send an query about prier time
+This is [Aladhan](http://api.aladhan.com) adapter for hubot that allows you to send an query about prayer time

 ```bash
                             /                            \